Proteobench/ProteoBench/docs/index.rst

 Organization
 ============

+The github repository for ProteoBench can be found `here <https://github.com/Proteobench/Proteobench>`_.

 ProteoBench documentation is divided into two main parts:

 The different :doc:`modules/index` that exist, how they evolve and how to used them.